Providing Greater Certainty in Mole Evaluation

 Orlucent® has developed the first handheld fluorescent molecular imaging system to non-invasively evaluate early tissue remodeling that signals the likelihood of a mole’s transition to melanoma.

-Higher Fluorescence Indicates Probable Tissue Remodeling With Higher Probability To Develop Into Malignancy
+Higher Fluorescence Indicates Tissue Remodeling With Higher Probability to Develop Into Malignancy

 The Orlucent System evaluates biological activity originating from within the mole